 The “sent one” today is the missionary.
 Everyone is a missionary.
-Just as all believers are priests so all Christians are “sent ones” (Acts 1:8; 2 Cor.
+Just as all believers are priests, all Christians are “sent ones” (Acts 1:8; 2 Cor.
 5:18-20).
 Every person who has accepted Christ is an ambassador of Christ.

 Every heart without Christ is a mission field; every heart with Christ is a missionary.

-If we have ever been gripped by an overpowering sense of personal indebtedness to Christ, we cannot rest until we share him with the world.
+If an overpowering sense of personal indebtedness has ever gripped us to Christ, we cannot rest until we share him with the world.
 If we have encountered the living Lord, we cannot but share him with others.

-If we are going to gird ourselves with the missionary task, our deepest need is not more information or better technique, it is a deeper sense of the unsearchable riches of Christ.
+If we are going to gird ourselves with the missionary task, our most profound need is not more information or better technique, it is a deeper sense of the unsearchable riches of Christ.

 Suppose you were a biochemist and found the cure for cancer.
 Could you hide that remedy?
 It is against all ethics of humanity to do so.
 Yet this is precisely what we do when we do not share Christ.

 God gives us a message and sends us on a mission.
 If we have an important message, we do not send any Tom, Dick, or Harry to carry it.
 We would be afraid that they would deflect from their destination or that they would tarry too long somewhere along the way.
 They would get there with the message, but it would be too late.
 Or, they might alter the message and garble it in such a way as to distort the idea we wanted to convey.